NKadish/primeNumberChecker/README.md

 # Prime Checker
 A simple ruby on rails app that allows for a user to input a number and check if it's prime.

+The app uses puma to ensure that requests can be handled concurrently by multiple sessions.

 ## Ruby version

 - 2.3.5